 C.3.a.
-Credit Risk Exposure
+Counterparty Default Risk Exposure

 C.3.a.i.
-Nature of Material Credit Risk
+Nature of Material Counterparty Default Risk

-The exposure to credit risk can come from a range of counterparties including reinsurers, banks and policyholders.
-The exposure of NFU Mutual and Avon Insurance to credit risk is much lower than the exposure to market risk and underwriting risk.
-As at 31 December 2021, the estimated credit exposure in a 1 in 200-year adverse scenario was assessed as $\pounds 67m$ ( $\pounds 89m$ at 31 December 2020).
+The exposure to counterparty default risk can come from a range of counterparties including reinsurers, banks and policyholders.
+The exposure of NFU Mutual and Avon Insurance plc to counterparty default risk is much lower than the exposure to market risk and underwriting risk.
+As at 31 December 2023, the estimated counterparty default exposure in a 1-in-200-year adverse scenario was assessed as $\pounds76m$ ($\pounds87m$ at 31 December 2022).

-C.3.a.ii.
-Assessment and Management of Credit Risk
+C.3.a. ii.
+Assessment and Management of Counterparty Default Risk

-Credit risks are quantified using the Internal Model for the Group and NFU Mutual and using the Solvency II Standard Formula for Avon Insurance.
+Counterparty default risks are quantified using the Internal Model for the Group and NFU Mutual and using the Solvency II Standard Formula for Avon Insurance plc.

 C.3.b.
-Credit Risk Concentrations
+Counterparty Default Risk Concentrations

 C.3.b.i.
-Description of Material Credit Risk Concentrations
+Description of Material Counterparty Default Risk Concentrations

-As explained in section C.3.a.i. our overall exposure to credit risk is low compared to market risk and underwriting risk.
-Hence, exposure to credit risk concentrations is less material.
+As explained in section C.3.a.i. our overall exposure to counterparty default risk is low compared to market risk and underwriting risk.
+Hence, exposure to counterparty default risk concentrations is less material.
 One of the main potential risk concentrations is the exposure to individual reinsurers.

 C.3.c.
-Credit Risk Mitigation Techniques
+Counterparty Default Risk Mitigation Techniques

 C.3.c.i.
-Description of Risk Mitigation Techniques for Credit Risk and Monitoring of Effectiveness
+Description of Risk Mitigation Techniques for Counterparty Default Risk and Monitoring of Effectiveness

-As explained in Section C.3.b.i. one of the main sources of credit risk concentrations is the exposure to reinsurers.
+As explained in Section C.3.b.i. one of the main sources of counterparty default risk concentrations is the exposure to reinsurers.
 To mitigate this risk, the reinsurance programmes are placed with a wide range of different well capitalised reinsurers.
-A second significant source of credit risk relates to monies owed by suppliers.
+A second significant source of counterparty default risk relates to monies owed by suppliers.
 These risks are identified, assessed and managed through the due diligence processes with appropriate monitoring put in place where required.

-A further source of credit risk relates to cash on deposit with banks.
+A further source of counterparty default risk relates to cash on deposit with banks.
 The Investment Limits of Authority and Fund Mandates are a key mitigation against this risk.

 C.3.d.
-Credit Risk Sensitivity
+Counterparty Default Risk Sensitivity

 C.3.d.i.
-Methods, Assumptions and Outcome of Stress Testing and Sensitivity Analysis for Material Credit Risks
+Methods, Assumptions and Outcome of Stress Testing and Sensitivity Analysis for Material Counterparty Default Risks